UK Defence and Security Exports: Strategic market analysis

 Each year, DESO carries out a 'Strategic Market Analysis' which provides world and regional market overviews as well as more detailed analysis of key country markets.
 According to its website, "Successive Customer Satisfaction Surveys of the UK defence industry revealed that over 75% of [arms export orders] would not have been achieved without the assistance of DESO".

 Involvement in arms fairs

 Since 1998, DESO has represented the Ministry of Defence in support of the UK Defence Industry at an average of 12 overseas arms fairs a year.
 In addition to its international marketing campaign DESO helps organise the UK's two main arms fairs, Defence Systems and Equipment International (DSEi), and Farnborough Airshow, which take place in alternate years.
+DESO is responsible for providing marketing support to these events, including arranging visits by foreign delegations.

-DESO is responsible for inviting the international military delegations to both of these events.
+Overseas arms fairs supported by DESO historically include the Africa Aerospace and Defence Expo, the Special Operations Forces Exhibition in Jordan, and Dubai Airshow.

 Opposition

 The Liberal Democrats, Plaid Cymru and the Green Party of England and Wales as well as around 30 NGOs have signed a statement calling for DESO's closure.
 They allege that not enough concern is given to the impact of arms sales on human rights, development or conflict.
 For instance, in 2004, UK arms export licenses were granted to 13 of the 20 'major countries of concern' identified by the Foreign and Commonwealth Office in its 2005 Human Rights Annual Report.
 (See Foreign and Commonwealth Office, Human Rights Annual Report 2005.)

 In 2007, three campaigning groups - CAAT, the SPEAK Network and Fellowship of Reconciliation - organised campaigns for DESO to be shut down.
 On 26 July 2007 Gordon Brown announced that DESO would be closed.